brechtbilliet/brechtbilliet.github.io/_posts/2022-7-14-why-and-how-i-created-a-spa-router-for-qwik.md

 ## The why

-The people from [builder.io](https://builder.io) have done an awesome job in writing [Qwik](https://qwik.builder.io/), amongst an arsenal of other great tools.
+The people from [builder.io](https://builder.io) have done an awesome job on writing [Qwik](https://qwik.builder.io/), amongst an arsenal of other great tools.
-I started playing with [Qwik](https://qwik.builder.io/) some time ago and decided to rewrite my website [brecht.io](https://brecht.io) in that specific technology.
+I started playing with [Qwik](https://qwik.builder.io/) some time ago and decided to rewrite my website [brecht.io](https://brecht.io) in this technology.
-I'm also planning to work on more complex apps but I wanted to see that one in production first.
+I'm also planning to work on more complex apps but I wanted to see my website in production first.
-At the moment I started reworking my website there wasn't a tool that took care of routing, or at least not how I am used to do it in other client-side technologies.
+At the moment I started reworking my website there wasn't a tool that took care of (SPA) routing, or at least not how I am used to do it in other client-side technologies.
-I'm used to work with SPA routing in angularjs, Angular and react and I wanted to explore how to use these principles in [Qwik](https://qwik.builder.io/) applications.
+I'm used to work with SPA routing in [Angularjs](https://angularjs.org/), [Angular](https://angular.io) and [React](https://reactjs.org/) and I wanted to explore how to use these routing principles in [Qwik](https://qwik.builder.io/) applications.

 There is this thing called Qwik-city which is crazy fast and offers MPA (multiple page application) routing.
 At the moment of writing there was no full-fledged clientside router that offered SPA (single page application) routing.
-Great news for me, because being the nerd that I am I decided to dive deeper and write my own SPA router for [Qwik](https://qwik.builder.io/).
-It has been an interesting journey and it made me appreciate [Qwik](https://qwik.builder.io/) even better and helped me think [Qwik](https://qwik.builder.io/).
+Great news for me, because being the nerd that I am, I decided to dive deeper and write a custom SPA router for [Qwik](https://qwik.builder.io/).
+It has been an interesting journey and it made me appreciate [Qwik](https://qwik.builder.io/) even better and helped me "think" [Qwik](https://qwik.builder.io/).

 Now, before I continue, let's allign on the differences between MPA-routing and SPA-routing.
-In short: with MPA-routing the page does a full page refresh and with SPA-routing we use the `history` property of the `window` object to manage the routing state.
-So for SPA routing the page does not refresh completely and the goal of that type of routing is to only refresh parts of the page.
-Looking back at older technologies SPA routing was way faster but with Qwik city the difference in performance compared to SPA routing might be trivial.
+In short: When we talk about MPA-routing the page does a full page refresh on every navigation and with SPA-routing we use the `history` property of the `window` object to manage the routing state.
+So for SPA routing the page does not refresh completely and the goal of that type of routing is to only refresh parts of the page and not re-render the entire thing.
+When we look back at older technologies SPA-routing used to be way faster but with Qwik city the difference in performance compared to SPA-routing might be trivial.

 ### Now why am I writing this?

 Well because... it's a cool exercise...
-I learned a lot, I hit walls I didn't expect and it helped me understand certain pain points I experienced with routers in other frameworks.
+I learned a lot, I have hit walls I didn't expect to hit and it helped me understand certain pain points I experienced with routers in other frameworks.
-Well that's not enough, right?
+But that's not enough, right?
 No, that is not my only driving factor for demystifying SPA-routing in [Qwik](https://qwik.builder.io/).
 I believe SPA routers do have quite a few benefits.
-I believe in Qwik and I wanted to see it work with SPA-routing.
+I believe in Qwik and I think it would be even more awesome to see it work with SPA-routing.

 #### State

 One of the advantages of a SPA-router is that we don't loose application state...
-Since the instance of your application is only created once and kept alive we can keep the state alive in our application.
+Since the instance of our application is only created once and kept alive we can keep the state alive in our application.
-You can not only share state between components, but also between pages.
+We can not only share state between components, but also between pages.
 Some users like their sidebar collapsed, others don't.
 But it's kind of annoying when we collapse a sidebar, and we navigate to another page that the sidebar jumps open again because state is not shared.